-SAE AISI(*) 1018 (G10180**) (separately presented) & 1020 (G10200**) mild/low carbon steel grades are are iron alloys with basically identical composition.
-Please refer to the supplied documentation for the comparison of SAE AISI 1018/1020 steel properties and additional information provided at the Product Description section.
+SAE AISI(*) 1018 (G10180**) and 1020 (G10200**) mild/low carbon steel grades are very similar.
+Both SAE AISI 1018 steel and SAE AISI 1020 (see separate product presentation) carbon steels are iron alloys with their alloy composition being basically identical.
+Please refer to the supplied documentation for the comparison of SAE-AISI 1018/1020 steel properties.
+An overview of AISI/SAE 1018 Carbon Steel properties and fabrication processes is provided at the Product Description section.
 Technical data of supplied materials should be used ONLY FOR REFERENCE, NOT FOR DESIGN, and any decisions on their use remain entirely at the buyer discretion.

-Sourced from quality producers, SAE AISI 1020 steel tubes are offered as part of our own branded (AVIATIONEU NEW ERA) product lines.
-They can be furnished Normalized, Annealed or in other conditions, in different specifications, different shapes (cross sections), round, square, rectangular, etc. and dimensions in inches or millimeters (depending on the supplier) to meet project requirements.
-In the case of Metric round tubes, they are cold drawn seamless tubes available in different outer diameters and wall thicknesses in mm and pre cut or cut to order lengths in meters or centimeters.
-Those in inch system are offered as DOM (Drawn Over a Mandrel***), with outer diameters and wall thicknesses in inches and lenghts in inches or feet.
-Although they are welded tubes, the weld line becomes nearly undetectable during the manufacturing process and they are often referred to as seamless.
+Sourced from quality producers, SAE AISI 1018 and 1020 low carbon steel tubes are offered as part of our own branded (AVIATIONEU NEW ERA) product lines in different forms (cross sections), round, square, rectangular, etc. and dimensions in inches or millimeters (depending on the supplier) to meet project requirements.
+In the case of round tubes, they can be furnished Normalized, Annealed or other conditions, in different specifications in pre cut or cut to order lengths.
+For those in Metric system outer diameters and wall thicknesses are specified in mm and lengths in meters or centimeters.
+For those in inch system outer diameters and wall thicknesses are in inches and lenghts in inches or feet.
 Appearing prices for pre cut tubes are per piece in indicated dimensions.

 (*) American Iron & Steel Institute (AISI), Society of Automotive Engineers (SAE).